-Pursuant to the Distribution Agreement, the Distributor receives, and may re-allow to certain financial institutions, all, or a portion of, the sales charge paid on purchases of the Fund's A Shares.
+Pursuant to the Distribution Agreement, the Distributor receives, and may re-allow to certain financial institutions, all, or a portion of, the sales charge paid on purchases of the Fund's Class A Shares, Class C Shares, and Class I Shares, as applicable.
 Sales charges and 12b-1 amounts not paid to dealers may be retained by the Distributor for Fund distribution expenses that are permitted under the Fund's Rule 12b-1 plan.
 Such amounts paid to the Distributor may be reimbursed to the Adviser for distribution-related expenses.